Low blood sugarHypoglycemia; Insulin shock; Insulin reaction

 Exams and Tests

-Home monitoring of blood sugar with a fingerstick sample will show readings lower than 70 mg/dL on your glucose monitor.
+If you check your blood sugar at home, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.

-If hypoglycemia is caused by an insulinoma (insulin-releasing tumor), surgery to remove the tumor is the best treatment.
+If low blood sugar is caused by an insulinoma, surgery to remove the tumor will be recommended.

-Severe hypoglycemia is a medical emergency that may cause seizures and permanent brain damage.
-Severe hypoglycemia in which you become unconscious is also called insulin shock.
+Severe low blood sugar is a medical emergency.
+It can cause seizures and brain damage.
+Severe low blood sugar that causes you to become unconscious is called hypoglycemic or insulin shock.

 When to Contact a Medical Professional

-If signs of low blood sugar do not improve after you have eaten a snack that contains sugar:
+If signs of low blood sugar do not improve after you have eaten a snack that has sugar:

 - Call a local emergency number (such as 911)